Paul-Lecomte/portfolio/README.md

 /public                     # Static assets (images, icons, fonts) ├── /icons                # App icons
-  ├── /assets               # Background images and other static files ├── /models               # files for the star ship ├── /textures             # textures for planets /src
+  ├── /assets               # Background images and other static files ├── /background           # file for the default background ├── /models               # files for the star ship ├── /textures             # textures for planets /src